 Q: I work all day on my computer.
 How can I reduce the strain to my eyes?

 A: Usually we recommend that the height of the monitor should be level with the tip of your nose.
 The screen should be 26 - 30 inches away from your eyes.
 You can prevent glare from the screen and the harmful effects of blue light by wearing anti-glare lenses and blue light protection.
 In addition you should follow the 20-20-20 rule.
 For every 20 minutes of computer use, you should take a break for 20 seconds by looking at an object that is 20 feet away from you.
 If you feel that your eyes are suffering from computer use, please call to make an appointment so we can evaluate your condition.

 Q: Who can wear contact lenses and at what age can you start?

-A: Just about anyone can wear contact lenses however occasionally a patient's ocular surface health may not allow them to wear contacts.
-A good evaluation could determine if you would be the right candidate for contacts.
+A: Just about anyone can wear contact lenses, however occasionally a patient's ocular surface health may not allow them to wear contacts.
+A contact lens exam including a complete evaluation will determine if a patient is a good candidate for contacts.
 We suggest that children over the age of 10 can wear contacts as long as the parents feel their child is going to be responsible to care for the contact lenses and the child feels he/she is motivated in wanting to wear them.

 We offer a wide selection of contact lenses including disposable soft contacts, bifocal/multifocal, toric, and colored lenses.
 Whether you wear disposables, or conventional (vial) lenses, our selection of lenses that fit your needs.